hervenivon/awesome-discoveries/docs/artificial-intelligence/README.md

 * [Machine Learning for Kids](https://machinelearningforkids.co.uk/) - If you want my mind, it is valuable not only for kids 😅
 * [A neural network can learn to organize the world it sees into concepts—just like we do](https://www.technologyreview.com/s/612746/a-neural-network-can-learn-to-organize-the-world-it-sees-into-conceptsjust-like-we-do) - In this [paper](https://arxiv.org/abs/1811.10597), GAN are examined under a microscope, it is a major leap forward into comprehension of GANs.
 * [The Building Blocks of Interpretability](https://distill.pub/2018/building-blocks/) - A reproducible paper that combines different technics in order to better understand networks.
+* [awesome-machine-learning-interpretability](https://github.com/jphall663/awesome-machine-learning-interpretability) - Another awesome list dedicated to machine learning interpretability, it wants itself to be an incomplete, imperfect blueprint for a more human-centered, lower-risk machine learning.
 * [Four Experiments in Handwriting with a Neural Network](https://distill.pub/2016/handwriting/) - Interactive experiments to understand network based on your handwriting inputs
 * [The Machine Learning Reproducibility Checklist](https://www.cs.mcgill.ca/~jpineau/ReproducibilityChecklist.pdf)